-And what about partnership partners?
-A simple example (depicted, left) illustrates the issue.
-P1, a partnership, operating entirely in State B has two partners-P2 (another partnership) and Smith.
+Example: P1, a partnership, operating entirely in State B has two partners-P2 (another partnership) and Smith.
 P2 and Smith each sell their interests in P1 to Corp for a gain.

 Assume State B uses "investee apportionment," requiring the gain to be sourced to that state based on P1's apportionment factors.
-Smith would report the gain in both State B and State A (residence), and claim a credit in State A for taxes paid.
+Smith would report the gain in both State B and State A (residence), and claim a credit in State A for taxes paid to State B.

 What about P2-how would its partners source the gain?
-Presumably, under State B's rule, P2's partners would also source their shares of P2's gain to State B. But State B, might instead treat P2 as a qualified investment partnership-sourcing its income, including the gain, to its partners' residence/domicile.
-Note that this would depend on the definition of a qualified investment partnership that B uses.
-The fact that State A has an investment partnership rule would not necessarily affect how State B might source or tax the gain from the sale of P1.
+Presumably, under State B's rule, P2's partners would also source their shares of P2's gain to State B. But State B, might instead treat P2 as a qualified